 API management can require an intense understanding of everything that it entails.
 Not only do you need to keep track of multiple APIs and their associated applications, but you also need to know how these application ecosystems interact with each other both in broad terms and in specific edge cases.
 That being said, you might be able to simplify the task by keeping in mind the “three S’s” of API management: Scalability, Security, and Support.

-Scalability is helpful when your API needs to expand, so solving these problems needs to be a priority.
+Having ample documentation is necessary for any project involving software.
+Maintaining a large system with a rotating cast of developers lacking documentation would be extremely difficult or impossible in any reasonable time frame.
+Scalability is helpful when your API needs to expand, so solving these problems requires to be a priority.
 Cybersecurity is also a major concern that many people have, and if your system isn’t very secure, you will find that it will not be very widely adopted.
-Support, lastly, deals with supporting developers when they are creating and maintaining an API.
+Support, and lastly, deals with supporting developers when creating and maintaining an API.
 This is by no means the least of the S’s, either.
-Having ample documentation is necessary for any project that involves software, and maintaining a large system with a rotating cast of developers that all lack documentation would be extremely difficult or even impossible to do in any reasonable time frame.

 Types of APIs

-If you’re wondering what API management is, it’s actually pretty simple.
-API management encompasses all the higher-level aspects of an API implementation, from its creation to its performance analysis.
-Figuring out how to get your API in the hands of a consumer base also falls under the purview of API management, as you will need a saleable purpose for your API if you are going to make any money from its development.
+what API management is, it’s pretty simple.
+API management encompasses all the higher-level aspects of an API implementation, from its creation to performance analysis.
+If you make any money from its development, you will need a commercial purpose for your API.
+Figuring out how to get your API in the hands of a consumer base also falls under the purview of API management.

-One major security aspect of API management, though, is how you handle the API gateway between the public uses of your API and that API’s backend functionality.
 Many software applications tend to function like a system of public, private, and protected functions that allow the end-user to interact with that software without exposing its inner workings to unwanted manipulation, and this extends even to the higher-level interactions between different applications and sometimes even how different APIs interact with each other.
-For this reason, you should map out the different components of your APIs and their possible interactions so you don’t accidentally introduce a hole in your system that could be taken advantage of.
+One major security aspect of API management is how you handle the API gateway between the public uses of your API and that API’s backend functionality.
+For this reason, you should map out the various components of your APIs and their possible interactions so you don’t accidentally introduce a hole in your system that could be taken advantage of.

-An API will ultimately reflect the company’s goals that made it, but the basic concepts behind an API’s design can be used to work toward a specific goal.
+An API will ultimately reflect the company’s goals that made it, but the basic concepts behind an API’s design can be used to work toward a specific purpose.
 That is where API management comes in.
-Software developers, individually, will ideally have an in-depth knowledge of the specific API layer in which they operate and maybe even have knowledge of adjacent layers.
-Still, regardless of how these APIs fit together, you will need to make sure they are getting the job done.
+Software developers, individually, will ideally have an in-depth knowledge of the particular API layer in which they operate and maybe even have an understanding of adjacent layers.
+Still, regardless of how these APIs fit together, you will need to ensure they are getting the job done.